SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Zombie.md

         effect: "A target who starts their turn grabbed by the zombie takes 2 corruption damage.
-A creature who takes 5 or more corruption damage this way becomes insatiably hungry for flesh, and must complete the Find a Cure downtime project in Draw Steel: Heroes to end this effect"
+A creature who takes 5 or more corruption damage this way becomes insatiably hungry for flesh, and must complete the Find a Cure downtime project in Draw Steel: Heroes to end this effect."
   - type: feature
     feature_type: ability
     name: Zombie Dust